tektutor/kubernetes-aug-2022/README.md

 172.17.0.2
 </pre>

-## Installing softwares inside a container just like we install softwars in Ubuntu VM/OS
+## Installing softwares inside a container just like we install softwares in an Ubuntu VM/OS

 In the command below, ubuntu1 is the container name.
 ```